8:15 AM - 2:35 PM

 - Parents are involved in a variety of ways at Pauline Johnson school.

-- School Council has 10 parent members
+- School Council has only a few members (Parent’s please consider joining us)

 - parents volunteer in classrooms, in the library, on field trips and on Council